TheGriffin518/Brick-Breaker/README.md

 Your implementation of this game should have a mechanism whereby the game increases in difficulty over time.
 The reccommended way of doing this is to have levels.
-The level of the game increases after a certain number of bricks are cleared.
-Each level should grant the player an additional life and should cause the speed of the ball to increase.
+The level of the game increases after all of the bricks of bricks are cleared.
+Each level should redraw the bricks, grant the player an additional life and should cause the speed of the ball to increase.

 ## Either Option